|

 How's this for (twisted) mirror images?

 Pfc.
-David Lawrence (above) shot and killed a Taliban commander shackled in a US prison cell in Afghanistan in October 2010.
+David Lawrence shot and killed a Taliban commander shackled in a US prison cell in Afghanistan in October 2010.
 Army-appointed psychiatrists determined Lawrence

 suffered from post-traumatic stress disorder and schizophrenia and therefore lacked the mental capacity to appreciate the wrongfulness of his actions.